Team

 Sanjay Chandra

-Mr. Sanjay Chandra is a Co-Founder and Managing Partner of Trinity Investors, overseeing more than $7 billion in assets and serving its affiliated companies in a variety of roles and responsibilities.
-In addition, Mr. Chandra is a Co-Founder and Vice Chairman of American Leather, a furniture manufacturing company with $300+ million in annual revenue.
-He was a former Board Manager of GloFish LLC, the General Partner of Yorktown Technologies LP.
-In addition to these roles, he serves in a Board-level capacity at numerous other companies that are affiliated with Trinity Investors.
-Mr. Chandra also serves on the Engineering Advisory Board for the Cockrell School of Engineering at the University of Texas at Austin.
+Mr. Sanjay Chandra is a Principal at Trinity Investors, managing more than $6.5 billion in assets and serves its affiliated companies in a variety of roles and responsibilities.
+In addition, Mr. Chandra is a Co-Founder and Vice Chairman of American Leather, a former Board Manager of GloFish LLC, and a Board Member of numerous other companies.
+Mr. Chandra also serves as an Engineering Advisory Board Member for the Cockrell School of Engineering at the University of Texas at Austin.
 Mr. Chandra graduated with highest honors from UT Austin with a Bachelor of Science in electrical and computer engineering and is a CFA charterholder.

 William Cunningham, PhD, Nuclein Board Chairman